Utilities and Services

 WHAT’S NEW IN UTILITIES?

 If you have a large amount of refuse, please contact the Town Office for a bin.
-Items that WILL NOT be picked up include: *Propane tanks *Mattresses *Refrigerators & freezers *Hazardous waste (Toxic Roundup is only every two years & was held in 2016) *Commercial materials *Contractor materials *Home renovation or construction products *Compostable materials (Please take to the compost site at the NE area of Town) *Televisions or computers (Claresholm 4-H Multi-Club Electronic Recycling Event is May 5th & 6th at the Public Works Shop) *Tires or rubber.
+Items that WILL NOT be picked up include: *Propane tanks *Mattresses *Refrigerators & freezers *Hazardous waste (Toxic Roundup is Saturday, May 13, 2017 from 10:00 am to 2:00 pm) *Commercial materials *Contractor materials *Home renovation or construction products *Compostable materials (Please take to the compost site at the NE area of Town) *Televisions or computers (Claresholm 4-H Multi-Club Electronic Recycling Event is May 5th at the Public Works Shop) *Tires or rubber.
 Metals WILL be picked up if placed in a separate area from other household materials.
 Please put clean up items out with your regular garbage.
 If you have questions, please contact the Town Office.
 Regular garbage and recycling pick up days will remain the same (except for holidays).
 For a full listing of what will and will not be picked up, please see HERE.

 - UTILITY BILLING BY EMAIL: Commercial and Residential Customers can choose to receive their utility billing electronically by email rather than receiving a paper copy.
 You can access the form in pdf HERE.